dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 - Right click and select “New Simple Volume”
 - Select “Assign letter” and select your favorite letter (ex M:)
 - To ensure correct drive creation, it should appear in your files under your local disk (C:)

-**If you have more than 1 disk (SSD) you have the preferred method – You can allocate a full disk to Ubuntu!
-Ensure all your Windows's files are on Disk 0 (C:) then skip to 3b, but instead you’ll shrink Disk 1 to the total volume available (your other SSD that is NOT C:) **
+- **If you have more than 1 disk (SSD) you have the preferred method – You can allocate a full SSD to Ubuntu!
+Ensure all your Windows's files are on Disk 0 (C:) then skip to step 7, but instead you’ll shrink Disk 1 to the total volume available (your other SSD that is NOT C:)**

 ## Step 5.
 Download balenaEtcher [3] for Windows x86|64 (Installer)

 ## Step 6.
 Download the official Ubuntu 24.04 [4] ISO onto your main SSD